puffyCid/artemis-api/artemis-docs/docs/API/overview.md

 # API Intro

-Currently the artemis API is very simplistic.
-It just exposes Rust functions that are callable from JavaScript.
+Currently the artemis API is very basic.
+It mainly exposes Rust functions that are callable from JavaScript.
 The [artemis-api](https://github.com/puffyCid/artemis-api) contains TypeScript bindings to make it easier for users to script and call these functions.
+There also a handful of API functions for artifact parsers that are written in pure TypeScript.

 The API can be broken down into two broad groups of categories: